google/model-viewer/packages/model-viewer/POLYFILLS.md

 ### Using Unpkg.com CDN

-If do not use Node.js/NPM, one option is to use the Unpkg.com CDN to load the recommended polyfills and `<model-viewer>`:
+If you do not use Node.js/NPM, one option is to use the Unpkg.com CDN to load the recommended polyfills and `<model-viewer>`:

 ```html